-What I am really talking about here are nano-structured materials, or nanomaterials for short.
-These are materials that are so finely divided that they exhibit properties that are intermediate between the macroscale behavior we are accustomed to, and true molecular-scale behavior.
+Nano-materials that are so finely divided that they exhibit properties that are intermediate between the macroscale behavior we are accustomed to, and true molecular-scale behavior.
 They may show unique properties related to changes in electrical, optical, mechanical, and thermal phenomena (some examples to follow), or may be even more exotic, such as quantum confinement, where the size of a particle is so small that we are altering the configuration and interactions of its atoms and electrons.
 This can give rise to some bizarre and interesting properties, generally centered around the way that they interact with electromagnetic fields.
-More on that later.

 One size dependent phenomena that is relatively straightforward, and which I conveniently have a graphic prepared for, is mechanical behavior.
 A great example is carbon fiber, which consists of semi-crystallized graphite that is partially aligned along the direction of the fiber.
 Graphite comes in the form of plates because it crystallizes in two dimensions, like a sheet.
 This is an inherent property of carbon that is near and dear to my heart, so I will leave it here for the moment and suffice it to say that in a different world, your carbon fiber iPhone case (if it wasn’t fake) could have been a diamond, which is the exact same carbon but just organized in different ways.
 The ability to make different structures from the same elements is known as allotropicity¸ which is a word I might have just made up.
 The different structures are called allotropes.